tariqbuilds/linux-dash/README.md

 **It is strongly recommended** that all linux-dash installations be protected via a security measure of your choice.

-linux-dash does not provide any security or authentication features.
+Linux Dash does not provide any security or authentication features.